top of page

 Do I need an IOL?

 Yes, if you have hypertension, small baby or diabetes.
 This may necessitate an early delivery before due date.
 Only when there is no immediate danger to you or baby, IOL is safe.
+Post-date pregnancy is another common indication.
+There are also mothers who request an induction for social reasons, but do discuss the risks and benefits carefully with your doctor.

 What are my risks of IOL?